gsangwell/flighthub-gui/README.md

    6.2.
 Load schema `bin/rails db:schema:load`

+7. Create an initial user

+   7.1.
+Enter the rails console using `RAILS_ENV=production rails c`

+   7.2.
+Create the user with `User.create(username: '<USERNAME HERE>', password: '<PASSWORD HERE>')`

-7. Copy the example environment variables file using `cp '.env.example', '.env'`
+8. Copy the example environment variables file using `cp '.env.example', '.env'`

-8. Edit `.env` as required to use valid environment variables.
+9. Edit `.env` as required to use valid environment variables.
 Some of these are only important for specific environments.

-9. Precompile assets using `RAILS_ENV=production bin/rails assets:precompile`
+10. Precompile assets using `RAILS_ENV=production bin/rails assets:precompile`

-10. Launch server using `bin/rails s -p 80 -e production`
+11. Launch server using `bin/rails s -p 80 -e production`

+12. Access the application at its public IP and use the details for the user you created in step 7 to log in